Fairytale of New York: Music video

+Critical reception

+The song received widespread praise from the UK music press.
+In Sounds, Neil Perry awarded it "Single of the Week" and observed, "In fine MacGowan tradition it's not long before the insults are flying, still carried innocently along by the magical – and unforgettable – melody."
+Lysette Cohen of Record Mirror also made the record one of the magazine's Singles of the Week, calling it "the most wonderful Christmas record ever" and "staggering and drunkenly inspirational".
+In NME, James Brown said that "The Pogues excel themselves and release a record worthy of the Christmas no. 1 spot", concluding that the band "have claimed the art of the ballad to be their own – on the strength of 'New York' they deserve it".
+Andy Darling of Melody Maker stated that he was turned off by the idea that drinking was a prerequisite for artistic genius, but that "this [song] makes up for a lot though".

-Lyrical controversy and censorship
+Lyrical controversy and editing

-The song's lyrical content attracted attention from the start due to language contained in its second verse, where MacGowan's character refers to MacColl's character as "an old slut on junk", to which MacColl responds with a tirade that includes the words "faggot" and "arse".
-When the song was performed on Top of the Pops on its initial release, the BBC requested that MacColl's singing of "arse" be replaced with the perceived less offensive "ass".
-During a live performance on Top of the Pops in January 1992, MacColl changed the lyrics further, singing "You're cheap and you're haggard".
+When the song was performed on Top of the Pops on its initial release, the BBC requested that MacColl's singing of "arse" be replaced with the perceived-less-offensive "ass".
+During a live performance on Top of the Pops in January 1992, MacColl changed the lyric further, singing "You're cheap and you're haggard".
 When Katie Melua performed the song with the Pogues on CD:UK in December 2005, ITV censored the word "arse", but left "faggot" uncensored.

 On 18 December 2007, BBC Radio 1 edited the words "faggot" and "slut" from the track to "avoid offence".
 MacColl's mother described the ban as "too ridiculous", while the Pogues said they found it "amusing".
 The BBC stated, "We are playing an edited version because some members of the audience might find it offensive".
 The BBC later announced they had reversed their decision and continued to play the song uncensored.
 Other BBC radio stations, including the traditionally more conservative Radio 2, had continued to play the original version throughout this period, the ban having applied to Radio 1 only.
 The MTV channels in the UK also removed and scrambled the words "slut", "faggot" and "arse" from the song.

 In December 2018, two broadcasters on Ireland's RTÉ 2fm pop music station caused controversy by asking for the word "faggot" to be bleeped from broadcasts of the song.
-RTÉ announced that they would not censor the lyrics.
+RTÉ announced they would not censor the lyric.
 Some days later, MacGowan defended the lyrics in a statement released to Virgin Media Television's The Tonight Show: